 Occasionally Allium will require you to make bulb divisions.
 This can be either when offsets or rhizomes form.
 If you don’t divide plants they can become overcrowded.
 This can stunt growth and lead to a diminishing in the plants flowering habit.

 Bulb forming Alliums are slow to form.
 They will appear on the original bulb.
-To divide these, once flowering has finished life the bulb and remove the offset.
+To divide these, once flowering has finished, lift the bulb and remove the offset.
 The bulb and the offsets can be replanted immediately.
 Bear in mind that offsets can be slow to grow.
 This means that it will be a few years before they begin to flower.

-Rhizome forming Alliums are more noticeable.
-When the club begins to look crowded lift and divide.
+Allium by Ting Chen / CC BY-SA 2.0 Rhizome forming Alliums are more noticeable.
+When the club begins to look crowded, lift and divide.
 This can be done at any time of the year but is best done in the fall when the bulbs are dormant.

 Common Pests and Problems

 Allium is largely pest and problem free.
-As it is related to onions, and discharge a similar aroma, many larger pests and rodents tend to avoid them.
+As it is related to onions, and discharges a similar aroma, many larger pests and rodents tend to avoid them.

 You will need to protect young and emerging plants from slugs and snails.
 Both chemical and organic solutions, such as coffee grounds, will work effectively.